There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 6. Increase mental flexibility and perseverance

 Painting almost never goes the way you planned.
 You might run out of the right color, you might have used the wrong brush, or drawn things too big.
-But if it doesn’t look right, you can’t just give up; you need to figure out what to fix.
+But mistakes can provide an excellent opportunity to improve mental flexibility.
+If something doesn’t look right, you can figure out how to fix it through problem-solving skills, mental flexibility and perseverance.

 Doing this often enough will help you develop more flexibility and creativity in the rest of your life as well.
 You’ll learn not to get too attached to things, since when you’re painting you always have to be prepared to wipe it out and start over.